YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hairline or Crown First in Hair Transplant Planning

-If both areas need work and donor hair is limited, I often prioritize the hairline and frontal mid-scalp before the crown.
+If both areas need work and donor hair is limited, I often prioritize the hairline and frontal middle scalp before the crown.
 The front frames the face and gives the strongest visible return for each graft in many patients.
 The crown can still matter deeply, but it often needs careful timing, medical stabilization, and sometimes a second session after 12 to 18 months when the first result can be judged properly.
-A 3,000-graft plan must have a clear priority before surgery begins.
+A 3,000 graft plan must have a clear priority before surgery begins.
+For patients between early recession and advanced loss, Norwood 4 or 5 hair transplant planning shows how that priority fits the full graft budget.

-Do not read this as the crown should always be ignored.
-If the front is already stable, the donor area is strong, and the crown is small and clearly defined, crown work can move higher in the plan.
+Do not read this as a reason to ignore the crown.
+If the front is already stable, donor supply is strong, and the crown is small and clearly defined, crown work can move higher in the plan.
 The mistake comes from allowing the crown to consume donor grafts before the facial frame and future options have been protected.
+The same donor protection logic matters during a hair transplant in your 30s.

 In consultation, I do not ask only where you are bothered today.
 I ask where the donor hair will create the most natural and stable improvement over time.
 The crown may be the emotional priority, while the front may still be the surgical priority.
-That difference has to be discussed directly.
+I discuss that difference directly.

 The frontal area is the part of the scalp most people see first.
 It frames the face, changes the shape of the forehead, and affects how a person looks in conversation, photographs, and normal social life.
 A natural frontal result can make the whole face look more balanced even if the crown is still thinner.

 I also do not treat the hairline as a simple line to be lowered.
 It is a surgical design decision that must respect age, facial proportions, temple shape, hair direction, donor limits, and future loss.
-A patient who wants the front treated first should still understand natural hairline design in hair transplant before approving any plan.
+A patient who wants the front treated first still needs to understand natural hairline design in hair transplant before approving any plan.
+The same restraint applies to Norwood 3 front corner planning before deciding how much donor hair needs to stay in reserve for the crown.

 The crown is different.
 It is usually judged from above, behind, or in overhead photos, and the crown whorl changes how light exposes the scalp.
 It can bother the patient very deeply, but it does not frame the face in the same way.
 That difference matters.